Search

 Employer’s NI to be increased from 13.8% to 15%

-From April 2025, the Employer’s National Insurance rate will go up from 13.8% to 15%, meaning payroll costs will rise for all businesses.
+From April 2025, the new Employer’s National Insurance rate will go up from 13.8% to 15%, meaning payroll costs will rise for all businesses.

 Employer’s NI Secondary Threshold decreasing from £9,100 to £5,000